perivar/NiftifiedWeb/Client/src/_common/crypto/wallet/README.md

 ##applications/wallet/consolidate-dust

-Similar to 'wallet/consolidate-utxos', however this .js file concerns itself with satoshi amounts smaller than 546 satoshis (the cut-off limit for "dust").
+Similar to 'wallet/consolidate-utxos', however this .js file concerns itself with satoshi amounts smaller than 546 niftoshis (the cut-off limit for "dust").
-The transaction will happen if ALL of the COMBINED UTXOs have satoshi values individually less than 546, but if combined together, are greater than 546 satoshis.
-Should the total combined utxos not exceed 546 satoshis in total, then there will be an error message of "insufficient funds".
+The transaction will happen if ALL of the COMBINED UTXOs have satoshi values individually less than 546, but if combined together, are greater than 546 niftoshis.
+Should the total combined utxos not exceed 546 niftoshis in total, then there will be an error message of "insufficient funds".

 ##applications/util.js